Updated: September 8, 2022

 These decisions should reflect your loved one’s wishes.
 Although, even if they are expressed in a document, compliance is not legally required in more than half of states.
 In addition to reflecting their wishes, there are many ways you can personalize funerals and burials to reflect their life, personality, and beliefs.
 There will be practical considerations, such as cost and availability.

 When planning, it is important to know that you are protected by the Federal Funeral Rule, which is enforced by the Federal Trade Commission.
-The Federal Funeral Rule outlines your rights concerning interactions with funeral homes.
-Unfortunately, these rules do not apply to non-funeral home vendors and cemeteries.

-The Funeral Rule requires funeral homes to supply you with certain information and grants you rights to a number of options that you can choose or refuse.
-This information includes:
+The Federal Funeral Rule outlines your rights concerning interactions with funeral homes and requires funeral homes to supply you with certain information and grants you rights to a number of options that you can choose or refuse.

 The funeral home must grant you the following rights:

 Funeral homes are prohibited from claiming that the burial container will prevent water, dirt, or other debris from getting into the casket to prevent decomposition.
+Although there are caskets that will reduce this, they are unnecessary and only delay decomposition.

 There are different options for honoring and celebrating the life of your loved one, any or all of which can take place.
 Each event should be personal and reflect your loved one’s personality and beliefs.
 Even the location of the celebrations can be personal.